 Income Tax.
 Contributions made by the account owner or other contributor are not deductible for federal income tax purposes, but many states offer deductions or credits.
 Earnings on contributions grow tax-free while in the program.
 Distribution for a purpose other than qualified education is taxed to the one receiving the distribution.
 In addition, the taxable portion of the distribution will incur a 10 percent penalty, comparable to the 10 percent penalty in Section 530 Coverdell plans.
 Also, the account owner may change the beneficiary designation from one to another in the same family.
 Funds in the account roll over tax-free for the benefit of the new beneficiary.

 Gift Tax.
-For gift tax purposes, contributions are treated as completed gifts even though the account owner has the right to withdraw them – thus, they qualify for the up-to-$15,000 annual gift tax exclusion.
-One contributing more than $15,000 may elect to treat the gift as made in equal installments over that year and the following four years so that up to $75,000 can be given tax-free in the first year.
+For gift tax purposes, contributions are treated as completed gifts even though the account owner has the right to withdraw them – thus, they qualify for the up-to-$17,000 annual gift tax exclusion in 2023 ($16,000 in 2022).
+One contributing more than $17,000 may elect to treat the gift as made in equal installments over that year and the following four years so that up to $85,000 can be given tax-free in the first year.

 Estate Tax.
 Funds in the account at the designated beneficiary’s death are included in the beneficiary’s estate – another odd result since those funds may not be available to pay the tax.
-Funds in the account at the account owner’s death are not included in the owner’s estate, except for a portion where the gift tax exclusion installment election is made for gifts over $15,000.
-Here is an example: if the account owner made the election for a gift of $75,000 in 2019, a part of that gift is included in the estate if he or she dies within five years.
+Funds in the account at the account owner’s death are not included in the owner’s estate, except for a portion where the gift tax exclusion installment election is made for gifts over $17,000 ($16,000 in 2022).
+Here is an example: if the account owner made the election for a gift of $85,000 ($80,000 in 2022), a part of that gift is included in the estate if they die within five years.

 A Section 529 program can be an especially attractive estate-planning move for grandparents.
-There are no income limits, and the account owner giving up to $75,000 avoids gift tax and estate tax by living five years after the gift, yet has the power to change the beneficiary.
+There are no income limits, and the account owner giving up to $85,000 ($80,000 in 2022) avoids gift tax and estate tax by living five years after the gift, yet has the power to change the beneficiary.

 State Tax.
 State tax rules are all over the map.
-Some reflect the federal rules, some quite different rules.
-For specifics of each state’s program, see: http://www.collegesavings.org.
+Some reflect the federal rules, and some are quite different.
+For an overview of each state’s program, see: College Savings Plans Network (CSPN).

-Considering the differences among state plans, the complexity of federal and state tax laws, and the dollar amounts at stake, please call our office and speak to one of our tax and accounting professional before opening a 529 plan.
+Considering the differences among state plans, the complexity of federal and state tax laws, and the dollar amounts at stake, please call the office and speak to one of our tax and accounting professionals before opening a 529 plan.